kitnato/neverquest/README.md

 Before doing any changes, please do the following to set up the automatic linting process:

-1. Go to the project folder
+1. In the CLI, go to the project folder
 1. Run `npm run prepare`

 Now, every time you commit any changes, all the relevant code, markup and style linters & formatters will apply any changes automatically.